Oregon Voices

-Oregon Voices gets lots of inquiries about moving to Oregon from folks who believe that life on the registry will be easier here.
+Oregon Voices gets lots of inquiries about moving to Oregon from people who believe that life on the registry will be easier here.
 In some ways that may be true.
-But the challenges of life on the registry in Oregon are still substantial, and persons should exercise great care before they decide to make the move.
-We have developed this FAQ sheet to answer the most common questions we hear.
+But the challenges of life on the registry in Oregon are still substantial, and great care should be exercised before deciding to make the move.
+We have developed this FAQ sheet to answer the most common questions we receive.

-What are the residency restrictions in Oregon for persons on the registry?
+What are the residency restrictions in Oregon for people on the registry?

 What are the public notification laws in Oregon?